College Policies l Discrimination and Harassment Policies

 Policy on Sexual Assault

-In cases of sexual assault or other sexual misconduct, College authorities will inform a Complainant of the options of criminal prosecution and medical assistance, as well as the complainant’s rights under the Crime Complainant’s Bill of Rights.
-This includes the right to assistance from the Maryland State Crime Complainants Reparation Board and the Maryland State Office of the Crime Complainant Ombudsman.
-A Complainant will also be informed of the right to file a complaint of sexual harassment (which includes sexual assault/violence).
+In cases of sexual assault or other sexual misconduct, College authorities will inform a Reporting Party of the option of criminal prosecution and medical assistance, as well as the Reporting Party’s rights under the Crime Reporting Party’s Bill of Rights.
+This includes the right to assistance from the Maryland State Crime Reporting Parties Reparation Board and the Maryland State Office of the Crime Reporting Party Ombudsman.
+A Reporting Party will also be informed of the right to file a complaint of sexual harassment (which includes sexual assault/violence).
 Students or employees wishing to file a complaint should follow the procedures outlined in the “Reporting Discrimination and Harassment” section found earlier.

-College authorities, normally the Director of Public Safety, will notify the Chestertown Police of the sexual assault only at the request of the individual filing the complaint and will provide assistance in notifying any other law enforcement authorities or in preserving materials that may be relevant to the investigation.
+College authorities, normally the Director of Public Safety, will notify the Chestertown Police of the sexual assault only at the request of the student or employee filing the complaint and will provide assistance in notifying any other law enforcement authorities or in preserving materials that may be relevant to the internal complaint process.
 At the direction of the Chestertown Police, College authorities will provide assistance in obtaining, securing, and maintaining evidence for criminal prosecution.

-By decision of the President of the College, the Vice President of Student Affairs, or a designee of either, the person who is the subject of a sexual assault complaint may, without prejudice, be removed from the campus or subjected to other forms of restriction with regard to the complainant, pending formal judicial action or criminal procedures, to avoid additional conflict within the community and/or to protect the safety of members of the College community.
+By decision of the President of the College, the Vice President of Student Affairs, or a designee of either, an individual who is the subject of a sexual assault complaint may, without prejudice, be removed from the campus or subjected to other forms of restriction with regard to the Reporting Party, pending formal judicial action or criminal procedures, to avoid additional conflict within the community and/or to protect the safety of members of the College community.

 Resources for Victims of Sexual Assault

 There are many services established to assist individuals who have been sexually assaulted.
-The Student Affairs Office, 410-778-7752, as well as the resources listed below may be contacted to provide assistance or answer any questions.
+Rachel Boyle, Director of Prevention Education and Advocacy, ext.
+7277, campus sexual assault response advocates (SARA) or other student affairs staff members (see list below under Education and Training) may be contacted to provide assistance or for any questions.

 - “For All Seasons, Inc.” Sexual Assault Crisis Center, 1-800-310-7273 (A 24-hour confidential service that provides counseling, advocacy and support to survivors.)

-The Director of Student Development, serving as the sexual assault response coordinator, will inform complainants, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).
+The Director of Prevention Education and Advocacy, serving as the sexual assault response coordinator, will inform the Reporting Party, at a minimum, of internal complaint options, availability of confidential counseling, mechanisms available to address concerns about physical safety, as well as the possibility of alternative housing assignments or classroom arrangements (where appropriate).

 Education and Training

-The Student Development Office is responsible for developing and coordinating educational and training programs for students about sexual assault and sexual violence.
+The Office of Prevention Education and Advocacy is responsible for developing and coordinating educational and training programs for students about sexual assault and sexual violence.
 To address issues of sexual assault and sexual violence proactively, the College will distribute these policies to and provide training for students and employees.
 In addition, these policies will be communicated at appropriate opportunities in classes, meetings, programs, and publications.

 People to contact for more information: